juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 **Instructions**

 - Use [`select()`](https://www.rdocumentation.org/packages/dplyr/topics/select) to deselect the two columns `Model` and `Model Index` from the model; these columns tell us the individual identifiers for each car and it would *not* make sense to include them in modeling.
 - Fit `MPG` as the predicted quantity, explained by all the predictors, i.e., `.` in the R formula input to `lm()`.
-(Don't worry about fitting the logarithm of fuel efficiency yet.)
+(You may have noticed the log distribution of MPG in the last exercise, but don't worry about fitting the logarithm of fuel efficiency yet.)
 - Print the summary of the model.

 <codeblock id="01_04">